eskendrawit/eskendrawit/README.md

 - 👋 Hi, I’m @eskendrawit
-- 👀 I’m interested in Cybersecurity, AWS, Linux, and Python
+- 👀 I’m interested in Cybersecurity, AWS-Cloud, Linux, and Python
 - 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me reach me on linked in https://www.linkedin.com/in/eskendrawit